Sampling random graphs with specified degree sequences: Results

-Although an appropriate sampling gap $\eta_0$ can always be estimated using Algorithm~\ref{Algorithm:1}, our numerical experiments show that in many cases, a sufficient gap may be chosen more efficiently using a simple scaling law in the number of edges in the network (Fig.~\ref{SamplingGapResults}).
-However, there are some conditions on applying these scaling laws in practice, depending on the particular graph space and certain structural properties of the network, and in some cases, it may still be necessary to choose $\eta_0$ via Algorithm~\ref{Algorithm:1}.
+Although a suitable sampling gap $\eta_0$ can be estimated using Algorithm~\ref{Algorithm:1} for any graph space and degree sequence, our numerical experiments show that in many cases, a sufficient gap may be chosen more efficiently using a simple scaling law in the number of edges in the network (Fig.~\ref{SamplingGapResults}).
+There are some conditions on applying these scaling laws in practice, depending on the particular graph space and certain structural properties of the network.
+In some cases, it is still be necessary to choose $\eta_0$ via Algorithm~\ref{Algorithm:1}.

-The decision tree in Fig.~\ref{DecisionTree} organizes the insights, conditions, and scaling laws obtained from our numerical experiments into a single heuristic for choosing the sampling gap, depending on the network’s particular properties and specified graph space.
-In cases where a network does not fall into a category in which a scaling law can be used to choose $\eta_0$, the serial correlations in the Markov chain will tend to far exceed those predicted by any of our scaling laws, and we recommend instead directly estimating a network-specific sampling gap via Algorithm~\ref{Algorithm:1}.
-Again, we note that the heuristics developed in this paper are derived from the double-edge swap MCMC~\cite{fosdick2018configuring} and do not apply to an extremely rare class of loopy graphs for which the necessary conditions of the graph space connectivity~\cite{nishimura2018connectivity} are not satisfied.
-In those rare cases, one would have to use the MCMC proposed by Nishimura et. al.~\cite{nishimura2018connectivity}.
+The decision tree in Fig.~\ref{DecisionTree} organizes the insights, conditions, and scaling laws obtained from our numerical experiments into a simple and efficient heuristic for choosing the sampling gap $\eta_0$, depending on the network’s properties and specified graph space.
+In cases where a network satisfies the constraints for which a scaling law can be used, we can choose $\eta_0$ directly.
+For instance, for each of the 89 networks in our simple network corpus that satisfy the density criterion ($\rho < 0.134$), we can immediately choose their sampling gap as $\eta_0 = 2m$, rather than running Algorithm~\ref{Algorithm:1}, saving substantial substantial computational time, ranging from a few seconds $(n=64, m=243)$ to about 30 minutes $(n=16,840, m=48,232)$ for the largest network in the corpus.

-We note that the appearance of scaling laws in this setting, and the consistency of their form across different graph spaces is intriguing.
-This pattern may reflect a currently unknown but common underlying topology both within and across these different graph spaces.
-Investigating the origins of this common pattern may yield deeper theoretical insights into or guarantees for MCMC convergence, and is an interesting direction for future work.

-From a more practical perspective, this common pattern provides a simple and highly effective heuristic that works well across a wide variety of graph types.